alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - benchmark current completion rates and average completion time, and later compare these after content changes
 - identify page-to-page transitions where drop-off rates are higher than normal
-- compare completion rates and completion time across different user groups, such as mobile vs desktop, or new vs returning users
+- compare completion rates and completion time across different user groups, such as:
+  - mobile vs desktop
+  - new vs returning users
+  - users referred from a specific page

 ### Understand the data
 A funnel exploration can be used to measure how many users complete a defined multi-step journey, and how long it takes them.